Q: Why do libraries always have to be quiet?

 - In-text citations, which appear in parentheses after a quote or paraphrase, usually contain the last names of the responsible person(s) or organization, the date of publication, and the page number where the information was located.
 For example, (Jones, 2012, p.
 15)

 - Your References page appears at the end of your work, and provides full citations.
 APA style usually requires that you include at least the following information in your full citation: name(s) of responsible person(s) or organization(s), date of publication, and title of the work.
-Depending on the type of work being cited, you may also need to include publisher information, a URL, volume and issue numbers, page ranges, and a date accessed.
+Depending on the type of work being cited, you may also need to include publisher information, volume and issue numbers, page ranges, and a URL.

 The two most important things for you to remember about citation are 1) that you should cite your source any time you borrow something, and 2) that you should not try to memorize how to cite sources!
 There are many guides to citation that can provide you with help in determining how to cite sources both in the text of your paper and in your references list.
-One source that we recommend is Diana Hacker's A Pocket Style Manual, which is on reserve for you to use in the library.
+One source that we recommend is the Publication manual of the American Psychological Association : the official guide to APA style, which is on reserve for you to use in the library.
 This book will help you with in-text citations and your References page, and it provides citation examples for many different kinds of sources.
-We also highly recommend that you visit Purdue University's Online Writing Lab (Purdue OWL), where you can find many different examples of citation.
-Just use the table of contents at the left side of the Purdue OWL page to select your source type.
-You can also find help in the APA guide in the Sidebar at the right of this screen, or by asking a librarian.
+We also highly recommend that you visit APA Style & Grammar Guide, where you can find many different examples of citation.
+You can also ask a librarian.

 Q: How should I format my papers?